-Every traveller, digital nomad, expat – anyone who travels – should also be reassessing their current banking set up.
+Every traveller, digital nomad, expat – anyone who travels – should also be reassessing their current banking set-up.

 A direct bank (AKA virtual banks, digital banks, mobile banks, or internet-only banks) is a bank without any branch network.
 Instead, account applications and transactions are done online.
-Many of these banks only operate on mobile, so a smart phone is required.
+Many of these banks only operate on mobile, so a smartphone is required.

 These “challenger banks” are disrupting the mainstream financial world, providing a genuine alternative to banking as we know it.
 They are differentiating themselves by offering no ATM fees abroad, real exchange rates, and lower international fees on transfers and purchases.

 And to make things more interesting, some of these direct banks are now offering accounts that hold fiat and cryptocurrency.
-We are living in a time which is seeing a transformation of how we bank.
+We are living in a time that is seeing a transformation of how we bank.